Capital Gains Tax Rates and Rules for 2025 and 2026

 Hanging onto an investment for more than a year can lower your capital gains taxes significantly.

-Capital gains taxes also don’t apply to so-called “tax-advantaged accounts” like 401(k) plans, IRAs, or 529 college savings accounts.
+Capital gains taxes also don’t apply to tax-advantaged accounts like 401(k) plans, 529 college savings accounts, or when you open an IRA.
 So selling investments within these accounts won’t generate capital gains taxes.

 Instead, traditional 401(k)s and IRAs are taxed when you take distributions, while qualified distributions for Roth IRAs and 529 plans are tax-free.

-Single homeowners also get a break on the first $250,000 they make from the sale of their primary residence, which they need to have lived in for at least two of the past five years.
+Single homeowners also get a tax exclusion on the first $250,000 in profit they make from the sale of their primary residence, which they need to have lived in for at least two of the past five years.
 The limit is $500,000 for a married couple filing jointly.

-Tax-loss harvesting is another way to save money on capital gains.
-Tax-loss harvesting is the strategy of selling some investments at a loss to offset the taxable profits from another investment.
+Tax-loss harvesting is another way to potentially save money on capital gains.
+Tax-loss harvesting is the strategy of selling some investments at a loss to offset the tax on profits from another investment.

 Using short-term losses to offset short-term gains is a way to take advantage of tax-loss harvesting — because, as discussed above, short-term gains are taxed at higher rates.
 IRS rules also dictate that short-term or long-term losses must be used to offset gains of the same type, unless the losses exceed the gains from the same type.

-Investors can also apply losses from investments of as much as $3,000 to offset income.
+Investors can also apply losses from investments of as much as $3,000 to offset ordinary income.
 And because tax losses don’t expire, if only a portion of losses was used to offset income in one year, the investor can “save” those losses to offset taxes in another year.
+This is known as a tax-loss carryforward.

 Recommended: Is Automated Tax-Loss Harvesting a Good Idea?